 - Think creatively and analytically

 The Strategic Communication Managed Online Program offers all courses associated with the major requirements needed to complete the BA in an online, eight-week format.
 The program will begin in Fall 2018.
 To qualify, students must have already completed a majority of the UNM core curriculum, as well as college requirements.
 These hours can be completed at UNM and/or transferred from another institution.
 A student with an associate's degree or at least 60-70 transferable college-level credit hours is ideally positioned for admission consideration.
 Please see the information provided in the Degree Requirements tab.

-The major requirements for completing the Strategic Communication program, resulting in a BA degree in Journalism and Mass Communication, total 36 credit hours.
+The major requirements for completing the Strategic Communication program, resulting in a BA degree in Journalism and Mass Communication, total 45 credit hours.
+This includes 36 credit hours of required courses and 9 credit hours of electives.
+There are no minor requirements.
 Special course sections are scheduled for Managed Online Program students and offered on a cyclical basis.
 Look for the courses in the current schedule of classes with a course comment that reads "Limited to managed online program students only."

 |Course Name||Credit Hours|